One-child policy: Background

-Although China's fertility rate plummeted faster than anywhere else in the world during the 1970s under these restrictions, the Chinese government thought it was still too high, influenced by the global debate over a possible overpopulation crisis suggested by organizations such as the Club of Rome and the Sierra Club.
+Although China's fertility rate plummeted faster than anywhere else in the world during the 1970s under these restrictions, the Chinese government thought it was still too high, influenced by the global debate over a possible overpopulation crisis suggested by publications such as the Club of Rome's 1972 report The Limits to Growth and the Sierra Club's 1968 book The Population Bomb.
 The fertility rate dropped from 5.9 in the 1950s to 4.0 in the 1970s.
-Yet, the population still grew at a significant rate.
-There were approximately 541,670,000 people in China in the year 1949.
-The number then went up to 806,710,000 in 1969.
+Yet, the population still grew at a significant rate: There were approximately 807 million in China in the year 1969; the number then went up to 975 million in 1979, an average annual growth rate of about 2.1%.

 In the early 1970s, the state introduced a set of birth planning policies.
 It mainly called for later childbearing, longer time spans between having new children, and giving birth to fewer children.
 Men were encouraged to marry at age 25 or later, and women were encouraged to marry at age 23 or later.The authorities began encouraging one-child families in 1978, and in 1979 announced that they intended to advocate for one-child families.
 Ma Yinchu, a founder of China's population planning theory, was also an author of the policy.
 In the late spring of 1979, Chen Yun became the first senior leader to propose the one-child policy.
 On 1 June 1979, Chen said that:

 Comrade Xiannian proposed to me planning "better one, at most two".
 I'd say be stricter, stipulating that "only one is allowed".
 Prepare to be criticized by others for cutting off the offspring.
 But if we don't do it, the future looks grim.

 Deng Xiaoping, then paramount leader of China, supported the policy, along with other senior leaders including Hua Guofeng and Li Xiannian.
 On 15 October 1979, Deng met a British delegation led by Felix Greene in Beijing, saying that "we encourage one child per couple.
 We give economic rewards to those who promise to give birth to only one child."